videvide/videvide.github.io/content/posts/understand-api-fundamentals-and-build-your-own-web-phone-application-to-prank-your-friends.md

 const db = client.db(dbName)
 // export the user collection we need to perform CRUD export const userCollection = db.collection("users")
+// export the contacts collection we need to perform CRUD export const contactCollection = db.collection("contacts")
 ```

 Add this to your jwt.js file to handle the JWT logic: